-Devin A. Matthews, a postdoctoral researcher with ICES Professors Robert van de Geijn and John Stanton, is the 2015 Frederick A. Howes Scholar in Computational Science for the U.S. Department of Energy.
+Devin Matthews, a postdoctoral researcher with ICES Professors Robert van de Geijn and John Stanton, has been selected as an inaugural recipient of the 2015 Arnold O. Beckman Postdoctoral Fellows Award.

 The annual award supports postdoctoral fellows "who are judged to have the highest potential for success in a career in chemistry and the life sciences, and who will become the next generation of leaders and innovators in science, engineering, and technology."

 "We hope this award will be the catalyst to help with your transition to an outstanding, independent research career," said Anne Hultgren, executive director of the foundation.
 Read more.Posted: July 30, 2015

 ICES Professor Michael Sacks gave the keynote lecture at the International Conference on Computational, Mathematical, and Biomedical Engineering in Cachan, France.

 His lecture, entitled "On the development of an anatomical, structural, and biomechanical integrated model of the mitral valve," presented state-of-the-art of mitral valve modeling techniques, with an emphasis on what is known and investigated at various length scales.
 Read more.Posted: July 7, 2015